sugarlabs/sugar-docs/src/gtk3-porting-examples/Jukebox.md

 snippets about what are the difficulties that I'm having on the port and maybe can be useful for someone else.

-I will take [this guide](User:Humitos/PortingGetBooks "wikilink") as reference on the Gtk3 porting.

 Code Snippets
 =============